ttktjmt/ttktjmt.com/docs/docs/blog/posts/myochallenge2024/comprehensive-guide.md

 ![MyoSuite Logo](https://github.com/myohub/myosuite/blob/main/docs/source/images/Full%20Color%20Horizontal%20wider.png?raw=true){: style="width: 80%;"}

 MyoSuite is the foundation of MyoChallenge.
-It's a platform with a collection of environments/tasks to be solved by musculoskeletal models to understand human dexterity and agility, developed by researchers at Meta AI.
+It's a platform with a collection of environments/tasks to be solved by musculoskeletal models to understand human dexterity and agility.
+This is an open-source software (OSS) project, with contributions and participation from researchers, developers, and enthusiasts from across the globe.

+<iframe src="https://www.google.com/maps/d/embed?mid=1yiZ2BqEvCwSus4ToEQFQqE10Cj4GxkM&ehbc=2E312F" width=450rem height=280rem style="margin: 0 auto; display: block;"></iframe>

 You can learn basic information about it from these places to get started:

 !!! quote ""